 What is the most valuable thing in any company that can be built and developed over 20 years, but can be destroyed in five minutes?
 It is brand reputation.
-To meet the demands of the digital age, we need to build a financial brand reputation based on new market rules and a human-centered approach.
+To meet the demands of the digital age and Metaverse, we need to build a financial brand reputation based on new market rules and a human-centered approach.

 The customer previously evaluated the financial institutions by how quickly operations were performed in the branch.
 Today, we need to ensure that customers have digital accessibility, which includes the user experience from the online bank, the attractiveness of the mobile app and the connection with third-party platforms or stores.
 This is not all.
 Values are especially important to a new generation of customers, which means the FI position on social issues and their attitude towards customers and employees.
 Any communication by the FI could impact brand reputation, including the bank's reaction to comments on Twitter or reviews in the App Store.